sota-zk-labs/cm24-projects/README_template.md

 ## Project Links (For Submission)

-Please provide links to any relevant documentation, code, or other resources that you've used in your project.
+Please provide links for the project repo and to any relevant documentation, code, or other resources that you've used in your project.

 ## Video Demo (For Submission)

 Please provide a link to a video demo of your project.
-The demo should be no longer than 5 minutes and should include a brief intro to your team and your project.
+The demo should be no longer than 5 minutes.